Quick Links

 In our Cornerstones Curriculum, the names of the science projects are matched to the national curriculum aspects.
 However, in Key Stage 1, the aspect of Animals, including humans has been separated so that children study humans before expanding to explore animals.

 The science projects are sequenced to develop both children’s substantive and declarative knowledge, and if possible, make meaningful links to other projects.
-For example, in Year 3, the projects Plant Nutrition and Reproduction and Light and Shadows are taught alongside the art and design project Beautiful Botanicals.
 These links allow for children to embed their substantive knowledge in new and often real-life contexts.

 The sequencing of projects ensures that children have the substantive knowledge and vocabulary to comprehend subsequent projects fully.
 Each project’s place in the year has also been carefully considered.
 For example, projects that involve growing plants or observing animals are positioned at a suitable time of year to give children the best possible opportunity to make first-hand observations.
 Within all the science projects, disciplinary knowledge is embedded within substantive content.